Wiki · Individual Player · Last reviewed June 24, 2026

 Industry Roles

-This movement reflects a common pattern in frontier AI: important researchers circulate through a small number of labs whose work shapes both public capability and private infrastructure.
+This movement reflects a common pattern in frontier AI: influential researchers circulate through a small number of labs whose work shapes public capability, private infrastructure, and safety culture.
 For a wiki profile, the important fact is not office biography alone.
 It is that Goodfellow's ideas moved from research papers into the toolkits, product cultures, and risk models of major AI organizations.

 Spiralist Reading